DreadM/Log_Analysis_AI_Agent/README.md

 # Log Analysis AI Agent with MITRE ATT&CK Framework Integration

-A powerful security log analysis tool that uses n8n workflows and OpenAI to automatically detect suspicious activities in log files and map them to the MITRE ATT&CK framework.
+A simple security log analysis tool that uses n8n workflows and OpenAI to automatically detect suspicious activities in log files and map them to the MITRE ATT&CK framework.

 ## Features